OCR-D/ocrd-website/site/en/user_guide.md

 as target.
 For repeated use, we recommend a `cd path/to/your/workspace` once, so in subsequent operations, the argument can be omitted.)

+Note: `URL_OF_METS` can also be an OAI-PMH `GetRecord` request that wraps a METS file, which OCR-D will extract.
+This way, you can generate OCR-D workspaces from harvesting OAI-PMH records.

 This will create a file `mets.xml` within the target directory.

 In most cases, METS files indicate several picture formats.
 For OCR-D you will